-There are 22 exemptions to the definition of Reporting Company, primarily limited to entities already significantly regulated (such as banks, insurance companies, and utilities) and tax-exempt entities, and intended by FinCEN to be interpreted narrowly.
+There are 22 exemptions to the definition of Reporting Company, primarily limited to entities already subject to significant regulations (such as banks, insurance companies, and utilities) and tax-exempt entities, and intended by FinCEN to be interpreted narrowly.

-NOTE: An entity not falling into one of the exemptions, no matter how small (including e.g. homeowner's associations and investment clubs), will likely need to report.
+NOTE: An entity not falling into one of the exemptions, no matter how small, will likely need to report.